 Be blunt.
 Ask the seller to cover the closing costs in exchange for a fast and straightforward transaction.
 Many sellers will have no problem coving these costs when they know they have a buyer lined up.
 Since the closing costs can be deducted from their proceeds, it is harder for them to miss the money they never had.

 #6 – Buy Directly

-Working with a professional buyer and seller such as Treasure Valley Property Solutions can potentially save you thousands.
+Working with a professional buyer and seller such as Idaho House Buyer can potentially save you thousands.
 Like you, we are looking for the highest quality properties at the lowest prices.
-Using our unique acquisition methods, we are able to source the best properties in the Boise area, offering them to other investors and buyers at a tremendous discount.
+Using our unique acquisition methods, we are able to source the best properties in the Idaho area, offering them to other investors and buyers at a tremendous discount.
 We have done the research and the leg-work so you can be assured that you aren’t getting a lemon.
 Buying a property directly will help you avoid any additional costs or red-tape.

 #7 – Find A Partner

 Working with a partner you know and trust can help you find and purchase a house you wouldn’t have been able to on your own.
 It can open the doors to larger, more valuable investments while requiring less out of your pocket.
 When choosing a partner, make sure it is someone who compliments your investment style.
 If you are great dealing with people on the phone, maybe they are the behind the scenes person, who runs all the data, or vice versa.
 You don’t want to work with someone too similar.
 It can cause you to bump heads, creating tension in your professional relationship.